LayrTeam/Engineering-Career-Framework/README.md

 Consequently, for each system you will find an engineering role and a director role.
 So, who is responsible for the effectiveness of directors and the team as a whole?
 This responsibility falls to the [**Engineering Director**](Engineering-Director.md).
 Using [RACI](https://en.wikipedia.org/wiki/Responsibility_assignment_matrix) vernacular, the Engineering Director is generally accountable for the effectiveness of the entire engineering team across all systems while engineering directors are responsible for the effectiveness of teams operating within their system.
 To better understand how this works refer to this overview on [directing directors](Directing-Directors.md)

+This responsibility could be viewed as another system, one that focuses on overall team effectiveness, strategic skill alignment, social network analyses, optimization plans, etc. We will call this the Team system.

 There is sometimes confusion over the difference between a [Software Director](Software-Director.md) and an [Engineering Director](Engineering-Director.md), please refer to the [Software Director vs Engineering Director](Comparison-Software-Director-Engineering-Director.md) page for a detailed comparison.

 ## System Dimensions